Iotic-Labs/py-ubjson/README.md

 # Limitations
 - The **No-Op** type is only supported by the decoder.
 (This should arguably be a protocol-level rather than serialisation-level option.)
 Specifically, it is **only** allowed to occur at the start or between elements of a container and **only** inside un-typed containers.
-(In a typed container it impossible to tell the differene between an encoded element and a No-Op.)
+(In a typed container it is impossible to tell the difference between an encoded element and a No-Op.)
 - Strongly-typed containers are only supported by the decoder (apart from for **bytes**/**bytearray**) and not for No-Op.
 - Encoder/decoder extensions are not supported at this time.